-And sometimes siblings get into conflict as they compete with each other for their parents’ attention or approval.
 The closer siblings are in age, the more they tend to fight.

-When disagreements between children get worked out fairly and without anyone getting hurt, children start to build problem-solving skills like negotiating.
+When disagreements among children get worked out fairly and without anyone getting hurt, children start to build problem-solving skills like negotiating.
 They also learn the importance of seeing another person’s point of view and respecting other people’s rights, feelings and belongings.

-How temperament affects kids fighting
+How temperament affects children’s fighting

-How environment affects kids fighting
+How environment affects children’s fighting

 - checking the facts before you act

-How age and skills affect kids fighting
+How age and skills affect children’s fighting

 Children aged 3-4 years are:

-- starting to cooperate, share and take turns – all of which will eventually lead to fewer fights
+- starting to cooperate, share and take turns, all of which will eventually lead to fewer fights

 Children aged 5-7 years are: